mjaimin/DesignPatterns/OOAD/MiscDocs/Data Encapsulation.md

 **Why?**
 +	So no one can mess up the internal workings of your module.
 +	In “modular computer” example, imagine if the power supply’s output voltage wasn’t encapsulated.
 A new fan module could decide to change the voltage from 5 volts to 12 volts.
 But poof!
 Now your processor blows up.

+### Encapsulation ###

+**Problem**: Exposed fields can be directly manipulated from outside, leading to violations of the representation invariant or undesirable dependences that prevent changing the implementation.

+**Solution**: Hide some components, permitting only stylized access to the object.

+**Disadvantages**: The interface may not (efficiently) provide all desired operations.
+Indirection may reduce performance.